EpigenomicsLAB/MCprofiling_code/README.md

+## MC profiling
-# MC profiling: a novel approach to analyze DNA methylation heterogeneity in genome-wide bisulfite sequencing data
+#a novel approach to analyze DNA methylation heterogeneity in genome-wide bisulfite sequencing data
 This directory contains the R software that implements MC profiling.
 Methylation Class (MC) profiling is a genome-wide approach to the study of DNA methylation heterogeneity from bulk bisulfite sequencing experiments.
 This approach is built on the concept of MCs, groups of DNA molecules sharing the same number of methylated cytosines.